-12. PUPILS

-Behaviour children towards each other
+12. PUPILS Behaviour children towards each other: Peer on Peer Abuse

 The school is aware that it is possible for children to abuse each other physically, emotionally and sexually and all staff will be vigilant in identifying, responding to and reporting any such incident.
+If the school believes that a child is suffering significant harm or is at risk of suffering significant harm as a result of this behaviour, then they will report this to the local authority immediately.
+The school has a duty to identify children who need services and support to achieve good outcomes.

 The school's Counter-Bullying Policy outlines the policy and procedures with regard to peer on peer abuse.
 The Designated Person will contact Child Protection agencies for advice on how to proceed, with due regard to the ages of the children concerned.